Ruth Paine Home

-The Ruth Paine Home at 2515 W. 5th Street in Irving, Texas, United States, is the location where Lee Harvey Oswald spent the night before he assassinated United States President John F. Kennedy on November 22, 1963, at Dealey Plaza.
-It was from the house's garage that he removed the rifle he used for the assassination, which he had previously concealed there.
+The Ruth Paine Home at 2515 W. 5th Street in Irving, Texas, United States, is the location where Ruth Paine housed Lee Harvey Oswald's wife, Marina Oswald, for several months until the day after the assassination of President John F. Kennedy.
+According to official government investigations, including the Warren Commission, it was from the house's garage that Oswald removed the rifle used to shoot Kennedy, having previously concealed it there.

-The house was placed on the National Register of Historic Places on November 16, 2014.
+The house was placed on the National Register of Historic Places (NRHP) in November 2014.

 History

-Located in the Dallas suburb of Irving, the Paine home was a key location in the John F. Kennedy assassination saga of 1963.
+Located in the Dallas suburb of Irving, the Paine home was built in 1956.
+It was a key location in the John F. Kennedy assassination saga of 1963.
 The house, owned at the time by Michael and Ruth Paine, served as a temporary residence for Marina Oswald and her children.
 The Paines were separated and living apart, so Ruth had offered her home to Marina.